 The Beco 8 by contrast is bigger, the panel is bigger so it will last longer and it has more features.
 It has a removable infant insert that is included and does give a great fit for babies right from newborn.
 It has a zip down part that reveals mesh making it “all seasons” suitable.
 It has a hood.
 It has a wonderfully shaped supportive lumbar panel.
 And a zipped pocket for keys and a phone.
 The Beco 8 is a great choice for parents who want a carrier that will last and last – maybe their child is already 6 months old and they’re worried they won’t get enough use out of the Gemini or just know they want to get a carrier that will last as long as possible.
 It is also a fab choice for parents who want those extra features and will use them and don’t mind the extra bulk.

 Either way, they are both fab carriers and work well for a range of parent shapes and sizes!
-You can read my full review of the Beco Gemini here and purchase it here, and you can read my full review of the Beco 8 here and purchase it here.
+You can read my full review of the Beco Gemini here and purchase through me it here or via Amazon here*, and you can read my full review of the Beco 8 here and purchase it here*.
+I offer free 20 minute video fitting with any carrier purchase, so no matter what you choose I will help ensure you feel completely confident using it.
 Although like any carrier at all it has to fit your body, and so it’s really worth trying on before you invest.
 You can try either of these on at any of our sessions, or arrange a hire (I post to anywhere in the UK, or if your local you can collect from my home).